North Wales Clinical Psychology Programme (NWCPP) / Rhaglen Seicoleg Glinigol Gogledd Cymru (RSGGC)

 Local NHS clinical psychologists, People Panel members and programme staff are involved in all aspects of the selection process, applying the criteria as set out above under Entry Requirements.
 If you have not been short-listed for interview, we strongly recommend you check your details against our selection criteria.

-If you are invited to attend for interview, you will also be invited to join us for an evening meal (usually the night before your interview), where you have the chance to speak to current trainees and hear more about the training programme.
+If you are invited to attend for interview, we hope we will be able to welcome you in Bangor at an evening meal (usually the night before your interview), where you have the chance to speak to current trainees and hear more about the training programme.
 The interview panel members will not be attending the event.
 Attending the evening meal is optional and not part of the selection process.

 Usually we interview three times the number of funded training places.
-The interview panels usually comprise local clinical psychologists, People Panel members and programme team members and involves the assessment of clinical, academic, research and reflective skills, as well as suitability for clinical training.
+The interview panels usually comprise local clinical psychologists, People Panel members and programme team members and involve the assessment of clinical, academic, research and reflective skills, as well as suitability for clinical training.
 Throughout the interview process you will be supported by programme staff, who do their utmost to put you at your ease.
 All candidates will be contacted as soon as the interview panels have made their decision.
 You will also be offered a time to call for further feedback.
-The interviews for 2021 are scheduled to take place 22-26 March.
+The interviews for 2022 are scheduled to take place 21-25 March.
+If we are interviewing remotely again, you will be asked to complete a written task the week before the interviews.

-If you are invited for interview, we will ask you to provide evidence of your identity or status by, for example, providing your passport, photocard driving licence etc. You will also need to verify your qualifications by, for example, providing original certificates and bring other relevant documents.
+If you are invited for interview, we will ask you to provide evidence of your identity or status by providing your passport, photocard driving licence etc. You will also need to verify your qualifications by, for example, providing original certificates and bring other relevant documents.

 Fitness to Practise is a requirement of all professions registered with the Health & Care Professions Council (HCPC).
 During training (pre-registration), monitoring of Fitness to Practise is the responsibility of programmes.
 Candidates should refer to the HCPC standards for a definition of Fitness to Practise.